 Good news for macOS 10.14 Mojave users!
-You have a key combination that lets you take a scrolling screenshot on your Mac.
+You have a key combination that lets you take a screenshot while scrolling.

 Press Shift + Command + 5 simultaneously.
 The grey capture panel will appear on your screen.
 This is the entire screenshot function.

 There’s also one other combination that grabs the whole page.
 Hit Shift + Command + 3 and see what you get!